jeffreypierce/gdi-git-tips/Readme.md

 # Girl Develop It!
-This is an example repo and playground for the Burlington Girl Develop It **Git and Github** workshop.
+This is an example repo and playground for the Burlington Girl Develop It **Git and Github** workshop!

 ## Common Git Commandz